the-data-lab/GraphOne/README.md

    `./graphone32 -i ./kron21_16/edge_file/ -o ./del2/ -c 0 -j 25 -v 2097152`

 This command ingests the data from binary files present in kron21_16/edge_file/ directory, where vertex count is 2097152. `c` is just another way for us to separate some categories of testcases. `del2` is the output directory where we write the data.

+You can generate such a graph file using https://github.com/pradeep-k/gConv/tree/master/g500_gen code.